 The trouble is, this is an extremely competitive industry and there’s no question that management at Zenn has far less experience than management at the big companies.
 But I’ll keep an eye on it from time to time as the months pass.

 If you’re looking for new investment ideas (but not as new or risky as Zenn), consider a trial subscription to Cabot Top Ten Report, our weekly publication that provides capsule technical and fundamental analysis of the market’s strongest stocks.
 Past big winners include Apple Computer, Blue Coat Systems, Chaparral Steel and Central European Media.
-To get started with a no-risk trial subscription to Cabot Top Ten, simply click.
+To get started with a no-risk trial subscription to Cabot Top Ten Trader, simply click right there.

 Yours in pursuit of wisdom and wealth,